andrews-j/DatabaseMGMT_FinalProject/README.md

 Raster images include NDBI (Normalized Differenced Built Index), NDVI (Normalized Differenced Vegetation Index), and UVI (Urban Vegetation Index) from 5 different time points: 2007, 2011, 2015, 2019, and 2023, clipped to Worcester city limits.

 Raster images were aquired with PySTAC.
 Each is a median composite image between March 15 and September 15 of the chosen year.
-See Get_Images.ipynb.
+See GetWorcesterImages.ipynb.

 All data is kept in, or reprojected to EPSG 32619 WGS 84/ UTM Zone 19N.